 They will eat continuously if you don’t stop them from eating, leading to overeating, that they can even die from eating.
 Some people tend to think that their guinea pig is actually hungry while the poor thing has just irresistible attraction to food and it is actually a curse if you look at it.
 So, it is a bit tough job to keep them away from eating.
 You have to be careful even while putting hay in their bedding; they might eat that too.

-Susceptible to a lot of diseases
+9. Susceptible to a Lot of Diseases

-Guinea pigs are susceptible to a lot of diseases and usually, do not show direct symptoms which make it hard for the owner to know that something might be wrong with their guinea pig.
+Guinea pigs are susceptible to a lot of diseases.
+But usually, they do not show direct symptoms which make it hard for the owner to know that something might be wrong with their guinea pig.